3rd Gen’s Favorite Maintenance Free Decking

 Composite Picture Frame Deck

 A quick note before we move onto the other deck materials.
 Regardless of color or collection, our deck builders picture frame every deck.
-What this means is that rather running your boards all the way to the edge like you’d normally see, we leave room to trim the deck with a board running alongside the outer rim… creating what looks like a picture frame!
+What this means is that rather running your boards all the way to the edge like you’d normally see, we leave room to trim the deck with a board running alongside the outer rim… creating what looks like a picture frame (as shown in the color sample photos)!

 TimberTech Hidden Deck Fasteners